-- ✓ Do offer praise, encouragement and applause for both sides. - ✓ Do stand in the designated area for spectators. - X Don't issue instructions from the touchline. - ✗ Don't follow your son/daughter up and down the touchline.
+- Do offer praise, encouragement and applause for both sides. - Do stand in the designated area for spectators. - Praise for effort and attitude not just talent. - Focus on the process not the result. - Focus on your child's enjoyment. - X Don't issue instructions from the touchline. - Don't follow your son/daughter up and down the touchline. - Avoid pressuring your child about winning or losing.